-Paul J. Fribourg, 57 - Chairman of the Board, President and Chief Executive Officer of Continental Grain Company, a producer of pork and poultry products and provider of cattle feeding services.
+Paul J. Fribourg, 59 - Chairman of the Board, President and Chief Executive Officer of Continental Grain Company, an international agribusiness and investment company.
 Mr. Fribourg is also a director of Estee Lauder Companies, Inc., Burger King Holdings, Inc. and Apollo Global Management, LLC.
-He was also a director of Smithfield Foods, Inc. from 2007 until 2009, Power Corporation of Canada from 2005 until 2008, Premium Standard Farms, Inc. from 1998 until 2007 and Vivendi Universal, S.A. from 2003 until 2006.
+He was also a director of Smithfield Foods, Inc. from 2007 until 2009 and Power Corporation of Canada from 2005 until 2008.
 He has been a director of the Company since 1997.